charmellaa/VA_NBA/README.md

 - Python

+## Running the application

-## Go to project directory and run the application
+1. Go to project directory and execute the command:

-Run the application using the following command at the project directory:

 ```bash
 python app.py
 ```

-## Access the application

-Access the application at:
+2. Access the application at:

 ```bash
 http://127.0.0.1:5000